 The following graph illustrates the total compensation of the NEO compared to the cumulative return to Shareholders of an investment in the Shares ("Returns to Shareholders") and the Adjusted EBITDA of the Corporation (a non-IFRS measure) over a five-year period.
-The graph assumes the reinvestment of dividends, and the returns are measured using the closing price of the Shares as at December 31 of the year indicated, and the Corporation's Adjusted EBITDA, which is defined for these purposes as earnings before interest, taxes, depreciation and amortization, stock-based compensation, gain on sale of investments, impairment losses, litigation, earn-out provisions, foreign exchange, and restructuring costs.
-The Corporation uses Adjusted EBITDA in this comparison graph to gauge total returns comparatively because it provides an indication of the results generated by the Corporation's principal business activities prior to provisions and impairment losses that are not considered to be part of day-to-day operations.
+The graph assumes the reinvestment of dividends, and the returns are measured using the closing price of the Shares as at December 31 of the year indicated, and the Corporation's Adjusted EBITDA, which is defined for these purposes as earnings before net interest, taxes, depreciation and amortization, stock-based compensation, gain on sale of investments, impairment losses, litigation, earn-out provisions, foreign exchange, restructuring costs, and other non-recurring items.
+The Corporation uses Adjusted EBITDA in this comparison graph to gauge total returns comparatively because it provides an indication of the results generated by the Corporation's principal business activities prior to provisions and other non-recurring items that are not considered to be part of day-to-day operations.